New PAT Coordinator Responsibilities

 Within your first few months as a new Extension agent please plan on attending a New Agent Orientation offered quarterly or alternatively view a recorded orientation.
 This is a one and half hour meeting to cover the roles and responsibilities of being a PAT Coordinator.
 PAT Coordinators should be familiar with the Montana Private Applicator Program Policies and Procedures and review the MontGuide titled The Montana Private Applicator Program.

-Please sign up for a live orientation from the PEP events page or contact Cecil or Amy for a link to the recorded orientation.
+Please sign up for a live orientation or contact Cecil or Amy for a link to the recorded orientation.

 2. Attend PAT Core Training